AmanKrr/vimCustomization/README.md

 ### **Step 1**

-Check vim is installed on ur system or not. **NOTE: On Mac vim is installed by default with OS.** In case Vim is not installed by default install it.
+Check vim is installed on your system or not. **NOTE: On Mac vim is installed by default with OS.** In case Vim is not installed by default install it.

 copy below code without dollar sign and paste it in your terminal and hit enter.

     For Linux ->
     $ sudo apt install vim

-Now, i am hoping mac user have brew installed or any other package manager just use that to install Vim.
+Now, I am hoping mac user have brew installed or any other package manager just use that to install Vim.

     For Mac using homebrew ->
     $ brew install vim